mcglib/murax/README.md

 * Author ordering implementation adapted from Oregon State University [Scholars Archive repository](https://github.com/osulp/Scholars-Archive)
 * Updated deposit/edit form with combined files and metadata tabs
+* Customized the abstracts to have a language tag at the end of the abstract.
 * Import scripts from Digitool (Exlibris) service

 #### Contact Information